WPChill/download-monitor/readme.txt

 == Changelog ==

+= 4.4.3 =
+* Bugfix: Saving a Gutenberg block without selecting a download causing a null error.

 = 4.4.2: April 3, 2019 =
 * Tweak: Fixed an relative inclusion bug that sometimes caused bootstrap not to properly load.
 (Undefined function dlm_is_shop_enabled()).